 - Integration: Unsurprisingly, InfoSphere tends to integrate better with other products of the IBM ecosystem, such as WebSphere Application Server, Message Queue, IBM Cloud Pak for Data, and Db2 PureScale.

 - Licensing and pricing: According to their website, “IBM InfoSphere Master Data Management is available on IBM Cloud Pak for Data, on-premises and as a cloud-managed offering in different sizes.”
 This licensing model can make it challenging to choose the ideal alternative.
 Furthermore, the deployment on IBM Cloud Pak for Data and on-premises has two editions, standard and advanced.
-As for Master Data Management on Cloud, Managed, there are three price tiers available: managed small, managed medium, and managed large.
-All in all, both the pricing and licensing models are clearly aimed at corporations and large businesses rather than small and medium-sized businesses.
+As for Master Data Management on Cloud, Managed, three price tiers are available: managed small, medium, and large.
+Overall, both the pricing and licensing models are aimed at corporations and large businesses rather than small and medium-sized businesses.

 Informatica Master Data Management